 I’m sure you’ve seen case studies that make claims like this: “minor site tweaks led to 30% conversion rate improvements.”
 A lot of the time those results are not statistically significant.
 Usually, the marketer ignores the fundamental principles that you have learned here.

 My job is to prevent you from making such mistakes.

 Let’s say you are running two Facebook ads that lead to two distinct landing pages.
 As a marketer, your job is to understand which ad is better so you can stop spending on the poor performer and dedicate your entire budget to the winning formula.

 You track your performance every hour.

-What an A/B testing tool like VWO.com does is it takes numbers are plots them across a probability distribution curve like this:
+But, what an A/B testing tool like VWO does is take numbers and plot them across a probability distribution curve like this:

-I rely on my watch to tell me the time, I don’t fully understand how my watch is able to accurately calculate time.
+I rely on my watch to tell me the time.
+I don’t need to know how it calculates that to be able to use it.

-This is important for the marketer to understand.
-When it comes to A/B testing there are two levers:
+When it comes to A/B Testing, there are two main levers you can pull: